Back

 Imagine an athlete preparing for a tournament by training for 7 hours straight on the last day.
 Your brain works on the same logic.
 You’ll get it done, but the quality will drop in proportion to the length of the study session.

-5 – Keep your mobile phone out of reach when studying
+5 – Keep your phone out of reach when studying

 Even if you’ve silenced all notifications, the temptation to check your phone can still be irresistible when you should be concentrating on your studies.
-Make it harder on yourself by putting your phone in another room and only giving yourself permission to go to it during a break.
+Make it harder on yourself by putting your device in another room and only permitting yourself to go to it during a break.

 6 – Reward yourself for successful learning sessions